Periodontics-Gum Disease Treatment

 Sequence of Events During Osseous Surgery

-Additional treatment modalities may be necessary to treat periodontal disease and restore health.
+In our Sunnyvale Care office, Dr. Gupta may recommend additional treatment modalities to treat periodontal disease and restore oral health.

 These may include: